-Portable Power Requirements for the Raspberry Pi
+Portable Power Requirements for Raspberry Pi

-Just like static Raspberry Projects (things like a media centre or retro gaming station), portable uses for the Raspberry Pi need to be powered by a good quality 5V micro USB mains adaptor with a 1.2A (1200mA) current (although 1000mA should suffice for most projects on older Pis).
+Just like static Raspberry Pi projects, portable uses for the Raspberry Pi need to be powered by a good quality 5V micro USB mains adapter with a 1.2A (1200mA) current (although 1000mA should suffice for most projects on older Pis).

 Which power supply you need depends on the final application of your Pi.
 The GPIO pins have a total requirement of 50mA, the HDMI port 250mA and keyboards as little as 100mA (dependent on model, of course).
 The Raspberry Pi camera requires 250mA.

 Any portable battery designed to charge a smartphone over USB can be used with the Raspberry Pi.
 Sold as a dedicated solution is the Battery Pack for Raspberry Pi 3 B+ from VGE.

-Go Totally DIY: Build Your Own Portable Raspberry Pi Power Supply
+4. DIY Portable Raspberry Pi Power Supply

 Depending on which type of UBEC you purchase, you may need to perform some customization here.
-Many ship with a micro USB connector for your Raspberry Pi, but if you receive the three pin GPIO connector, then you will need to move the red wire to the outermost pin slot.
+They usually ship with a micro USB connector for your Raspberry Pi, but if you receive the three pin GPIO connector, then you will need to move the red wire to the outermost pin slot.

 To power up your Raspberry Pi, insert all but one of the batteries into the box and connect everything.
 When you’re ready, add the final battery and watch the status lights as the Pi boots.
 Success!